Cubanite: Extraterrestrial cubanite

 Although cubanite forms in hydrothermal mineral deposits, there are occurrences of cubanite that did not form on earth.
-Cubanite has been found in carbonaceous chondrite meteorites, specifically class CI-chondrites, as well as in cometary samples from NASA’s Stardust spacecraft.
+Cubanite has been found in carbonaceous chondrite meteorites, specifically class CI-chondrites, as well as in cometary samples from NASA's Stardust spacecraft.
 Data from the Itokawa asteroid, collected by the Hayabusa spacecraft, indicated that a 2-micrometre grain of cubanite was found on the S-type asteroid.
 This is the first time cubanite has been found on another asteroid that was not class C-type.
 However, further inspection of the sample revealed that the cubanite likely formed exogeneous to the Itokawa body.

 Synthetic cubanite

 Although synthetic and chondritic cubanite have structural variations, synthesis of cubanite still grants insight into the formation of CI-chondrites.
-Using a lab-based variant of hydrothermal recrystallization, temperatures between 150-200 °C, and a pH of 9, scientists were able to determine compositions needed to replicate CI-chondrite mineralogy.
+Using a lab-based variant of hydrothermal recrystallization, temperatures between 150 and 200 °C, and a pH of 9, scientists were able to determine compositions needed to replicate CI-chondrite mineralogy.
 Experiments that began with copper + iron + sulfur, covellite + troilite, and copper + sulfur + troilite all formed cubanite.
 Starting with troilite instead of iron metal reinforces previous studies that sulfides on Cl-chondrites are the resultant of oxidation of troilite by hydrothermal processes.